-In general, large debt-to-equity swaps involve the conversion of debt into equity originally not convertible at the time of issue.
+Large debt-to-equity swaps involve the conversion of debt into equity originally not convertible at the time of issue.
 In this case, changes in numbers of shares and subsequent FIF and/or DIF changes are implemented as of the close of the first trading day of the newly issued shares, or shortly thereafter if all necessary information is available at the time of the swap.
-In general, shares issued in debt-to-equity swaps are assumed to be issued to strategic investors.
+Pending NOS and/or float changes, if any, are implemented simultaneously with the event.
+Shares issued in debt-to-equity swaps are assumed to be issued to strategic investors, unless stated otherwise.
 As such, the post-event free float is calculated on a pro forma basis assuming that all these shares are non-free float.

-Changes in numbers of shares and subsequent FIF and/or DIF changes due to conversions of convertible bonds or other convertible instruments, including periodical conversions of preferred stocks and small debt-to-equity swaps are implemented at a following regularly scheduled Index Review.
+Changes in numbers of shares and subsequent FIF and/or DIF changes due to conversions of convertible bonds or other convertible instruments, including periodical conversions of preferred stocks and small debt-to-equity swaps are implemented at the next regularly scheduled Index Review.